-What are the Benefits of a Mutual Fund?
+What are the benefits of mutual funds?

 There are many benefits to investing in mutual funds.

-- Diversification – As mentioned previously, investments inside of mutual funds can represent many different types of stocks, bonds, and other securities.
+- Diversification – As mentioned previously, investments inside of mutual funds can represent many different types of stocks, bonds, and securities.

 - Professional management – Mutual funds typically have professional managers choosing where to invest your money.

-If you invested a mutual fund inside of a retirement account like an IRA or 401(k) you may be charged an early withdrawal penalty if you are under the age of 59 and a half.
+If you invested in mutual funds inside of a retirement account like an IRA or 401(k) you may be charged an early withdrawal penalty if you are under the age of 59 and a half.
 If you sell a mutual fund that’s not within a retirement account, you may not get a penalty but you might have to pay capital gains taxes if you profited from your investments.

-As mentioned previously, some companies will allow you to invest in a mutual fund with as little as $100.
+As mentioned previously, some companies will allow you to invest in mutual funds with as little as $100.
 The key is to take your time and do your research.
 Find out management fees before you choose a company to invest with.
-Also, take a look at the historical returns of a particular fund you’re interested in to learn more about how it weathers stock market fluctuations before investing in it.
+Also, take a look at the historical returns of a particular fund you’re interested in to learn more about how it weathers market fluctuations before investing in it.

 Mutual funds are an extremely popular and common way to invest.
 There are thousands of mutual funds available for investors, and many different companies that offer them.
 Now that you have a basic understanding of what a mutual fund is, you can take begin researching to find one that’s best for you and your future goals.